gesshin/dotfiles/README.md

 ```

 ## Git
-Github recommends using SSH to authentication git operations.
-You also need to add your GPG key to get verified commits.
+Github recommends using SSH for authentication and signing.

 Generate an SSH key.
 ```bash